nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note about delete:**<br>
-If the deleted exercise was the last exercise with the same name, then the exercise is automatically un-registered from the list of unique exercises.
+If the deleted exercise was the last exercise with the same name, then the exercise is automatically de-registered from the list of unique exercises.

 </div>